 Lest We Forget

-WASHINGTON, DC— Though we normally avoid malls at all costs, Washington's National Mall was another story.
-Since it is home to some of the most cherished symbols of our nation, seeing the mall and memorial parks formed a full agenda for today.
+Though we normally avoid malls at all costs, Washington's National Mall was another story.
+As home to some of the most cherished symbols of our nation, seeing the mall and memorial parks formed our agenda for today.
 Our previous visits to this hallowed ground occurred in the blistering heat of summer (about 1985), when we rode the Tourmobile from site to site, and on a frostbitten winter day ten years ago, when the city was so empty we could easily drive from place to place.
 Today we relished the pleasant temperature and gentle spring breezes and made our way on foot.
 Due to the mild winter, spring came early in Washington, and the city's famed cherry trees have already shed their petals, though the National Cherry Blossom Festival is still in full swing.

 As we reached street level from the Smithsonian Metro station, spotting the Washington Monument, the tallest structure in the city, guided us toward the National Mall.
 After an earthquake last summer sent chunks of stone and mortar raining to the ground and left cracks in the walls as long as three feet, visitors have not been permitted to ride the elevator to the 500-foot level of the monument.
 After extensive assessments, plans for a year-long repair are just now being completed.